 In June 2020, after the murders of George Floyd, Breonna Taylor, and Ahmaud Arbery, Northlight issued a statement of solidarity and promised action.
 We acknowledged that we are a predominantly White organization serving a mostly White audience, and we re-committed to doing the ongoing, internal, antiracist work our organization needs in order to become a better ally.
-We started with the following items, which are ongoing:

 - We will continue to implement industry best practices in intimacy, fight choreography, etc. and we will develop a system by which actors can express the need for the aforementioned experts.